yangyzulu/my_linx_setup/arch_hypr_list.md

       sudo usermod $USER -aG i2c
       ```

-    - Add a special udev rules to `60-ddcutil-i2c.rules`, if the <mark>screen freeze</mark> problem occured.
+    - Add a special udev rules to `60-ddcutil-i2c.rules`, if the <u>screen freeze</u> problem occured.
 Disable the extension first by connect the laptop to a external display

       ```bash
       # find the problematic screen (usually the laptop internal screen)